 Sleeping Bag Shape

 Sleeping bag shape matters, and a key way that manufacturers cut weight is by tapering things in (cutting corners, so to speak).
 Some sleeping bags are designed for people who want extra room or sleep on their sides, while others fit tightly and don’t allow for nearly as much movement.
 Ultralight bags in particular are known for having the most heavily tapered designs, although you often have choices in the cut.

 There are real sacrifices in terms of comfort, so it’s important to think through your backpacking style and sleeping preferences.
 Are you a casual weekender or fast-packing minimalist who saws off the end of your toothbrush?
 Are you a back sleeper or a side sleeper?
-You can start by eyeing the shape of a bag, then check the shoulder and hip girth (listed in our table above).
+You can start by eyeing the shape of a bag, then check the shoulder and hip girth (listed in our table above when available).
 Mummy bags are some of the least spacious designs, tapering pretty heavily from the shoulders to footbox.
 On the other end of the spectrum, Nemo innovated with the spoon-shaped Riff, which is 64 inches in the shoulders and 60 inches in the hips, a significant 4 to 8 inches roomier than comparable bags.
 True, the added material ups the weight to over 2 pounds, but the extra ounces are worth it for some.

 Listed stuffed size can be a little confusing, but all it refers to is the dimensions of the included stuff sack.
 As a result, a smaller stuffed sack does not necessarily mean one bag is more compressible than one with larger measurements.
 We provide the numbers on this list as an indication of how much space the bag will take in your pack, but you can always buy a compression sack separately to reduce its volume.